chat-sdk/docs/README.md

 #### iOS

 In iOS these events are handled by notifications.
 You can find a full list in the `BNetworkFacade.h` file.
-For example, if we wanted to recieve notifications whenever a new message is received:
+For example, if we wanted to receive notifications whenever a new message is received:

 ```
 [_notificationList add:[[NSNotificationCenter defaultCenter] addObserverForName:bNotificationMessageAdded object:Nil queue:Nil usingBlock:^(NSNotification * notification) {